-The pygmy tarsier, scientific name Tarsius pumilus, is a small type of primate which is also known as mountain tarsier as well as lesser spectral.
+The pygmy tarsier, scientific name Tarsius pumilus, is a small type of primate that is also known as mountain tarsier as well as lesser spectral.
 The pygmy tarsier is a nocturnal primate found in low vegetation varieties, compared to lowland forest areas in central Sulawesi, Indonesia.

 The pygmy tarsia was believed to have disappeared in the early 20th century.
 Then, in 2000, Indonesian scientists accidentally killed one of the rats.

-The first Pygmy Tarsiers have been seen alive since the 1920s, and a research team led by Dr. Sharon Gursky and PhD found that on August 29, Nanda grew up at A&M University in Texas at Mount Rother Katimbo in the Lower Lindu National Park.
+The first Pygmy Tarsiers have been seen alive since the 1920s, and a research team led by Dr. Sharon Gursky and Ph.D. found that on August 29, Nanda grew up at A&M University in Texas at Mount Rother Katimbo in the Lower Lindu National Park.

 As seen in the first surviving pygmy tarsier in 80-plus years, these captures abolished some primatologists’ belief that the species was extinct.

-Description
+Pygmy Tarsier Description

 The body of the pygmy tarsier is 95 to 105 mm (about 4 inches) and weighs less than 57 grams (2 ounces).
-It has distinctive variants, body length that is smaller than other smaller species and body weight.
+It has distinctive variants, body length that is smaller than other smaller species, and body weight.

 The pygmy tarsier has fewer ears than the other genus, and its tail tan, which is predominantly gray or brown in color, is heavy-haired and ranges from 135 to 275 mm.

-Nails such help in its suppressive strength and it is used as an aid as it needs vertical support for feeding and movement.
+The most noticeable feature of the pygmy tarsier is its large eyes, about 16 mm in diameter.
+The pygmy tarsier has five digits on each hand and two pointed nails on each leg.
+Nails help in its suppressive strength and it is used as an aid as it needs vertical support for feeding and movement.

-Behavior and Ecology
+Pygmy Tarsier Behavior and Ecology

 The pygmy tarsier is found in a stable bonded pair of tarsia, sticking together for up to 15 months.
 These stable pair bonds are usually monotonous.